heyJonBray/infinite-inkblots/README.md

 ## Traits

-Various aspects of an Ethereum address will result in different traits that alter the particle generation.
+Various aspects of an Ethereum address will result in different traits that alter the particle generation and color selection.

+### Pattern Traits

 - **Uniqueness**: Addresses with low repetition in their characters produce more variable particle sizes.
 - **Palindrome**: If the end of an address is a palindrome, the pattern repeats from the edges and center.